Category Archives: Collectors

 I found Pedals for Progress through my contacts in recycling programs here in Otsego County, New York.
 I had been active for many years advocating for cycling, and recycling programs, especially with the Otsego County Conservation Association.

-We collected bikes and sewing machines in the summer and fall of 2007, then my friend Barbara Harman and I drove them to New Jersey and delivered them to Dave Schweidenback.
-Here we are in a 15-year-old photo.
+We collected bikes and sewing machines in the summer and fall of 2007, then my friend Barbara Harman and I drove them to New Jersey and delivered them to the P4P warehouse.
+Here is a photo from 2007.

 Collection Number 2: 2022